tkonopka/crossmap/docs/crossprep.rst

 Converting data from other formats
 ==================================

-Like many programs ``crossmap`` requires input in a certain file format.
+Like many programs ``crossmap`` requires input in a certain format.
 At the same time, it is meant to integrate many types of data.
 To reconcile these two factors, the repository provides a suite of scripts to convert data in existing formats into a form that can be loaded into ``crossmap`` instances.

 The suite is implemented in file ``crossprep.py``, which is located in directory ``crossprep`` in the source repository.
 A template command to prepare a dataset is